 By juxtaposing the images of myself with the composites of dying stars kindly shared by NASA’s/ ESA, I want to draw a parallel between myself, my father’s explosive life and the universe.
 A father I only had a very short time with.
 A father who faded from my life.
 A father who still exists in fragments and memories.

 The work is an expression of grief as well as hope.
-It is a physical representation of “hanging in there” touching the ground and being present even if not in the way others expect us to be sometimes.
-Or as Josh Shipp puts it “what we can’t speak out we act out”.
-Some of the work has a humorous element.
+It is a physical representation of “hanging in there” touching the ground and being present - or paralysis and awe.
+As Josh Shipp puts it “what we can’t speak out we act out”.
+Some of the work has a humorous element too and is inpired by the fake deaths in the film “Harold and Maude (1971)”.

-More generically the project aims to raise awareness about mental health and the psychological symptoms of derealisation (unreality of the outside world) and depersonalisation (the experience of unreality in one’s self) - an experience that is very common in humans during periods of anxiety, stress or fatigue.
+More universally the project aims to raise awareness about the psychological symptoms of derealisation (unreality of the outside world) and depersonalisation (the experience of unreality in one’s self) - an experience that has become more common in the 21st century due to our pace of life/technology.

-Although the work is available in high res for printing, I see it projection mapped onto two adjacent walls as in the ‘vision’ provided below.
+I see the work projection mapped onto two adjacent walls as in the ‘vision’ provided below.
 Finally, I would like sound art to accompany the piece.